krishna-s-koyyalamudi/The-Hunt/README.md

 ## Technology Stack

 Considering requirements provided in RFP, we have put our effort in selecting proper technologies so that it check all our boxes mentioned by client.

+## Backend Language

 Coming to backend language, we have decided to use Node.js as it is light-weight and efficient when it comes to real-time applications that should run across distributed devices like:

     •	an iPhone SE
     •	an Android device
     •	a laptop computer
     •	an iPad

+## Frontend Language

+Coming to Front-End, we have thought of using HTML, CSS and JavaScript.
+We have accessed factors like:

+    •	Expertise on Technology.
+    •	Available time to deliver.
+    •	Security.
+    •	Availability Of resources.

 ## Application Architecture Understanding